Heaven Adores You

-When an artist dies in as inexplicable and gruesome a circumstance as genius singer-songwriter Elliott Smith – two almost certainly self-inflicted stab wounds to the chest – it’s easy to let it overshadow every other aspect of their career.
+When an artist dies in as inexplicable and gruesome circumstances as genius singer-songwriter Elliott Smith did thanks to two almost certainly self-inflicted stab wounds to the chest, aged 34, it’s easy to let it overshadow every other aspect of their career.
 So however much this documentary tribute tries to celebrate Smith’s achievements, the dark stuff is never too far under the surface.

 The film’s highlights are culled from a stash of performance footage – shakycam gig recordings, on-tour goofarounds and, of course, his notorious performance at the Oscars, performing the song ‘Miss Misery’ from ‘Good Will Hunting’.
 Some of the talking head interviews are also compelling, offering insights into Smith’s childhood, his friendships and his recording methods.